Calibrating the MATILDA framework#

 Run MATILDA with calibrated parameters#

-The following parameter set was computed applying the mentioned calibration strategy on an HPC cluster.
+The following parameter set was computed applying the mentioned calibration strategy on an HPC cluster with large sample sizes for every step.

 Show code cell source